Scoped Storage Stories: Trees

 of the user-selected document provider.
 In practice, it is likely to be a filesystem

-directory on the device, as few cloud storage providers seem to support ACTION_OPEN_DOCUMENT_TREE
+directory on the device, as few cloud storage providers seem to support ACTION_OPEN_DOCUMENT_TREE.

-At the outset, you use ACTION_OPEN_DOCUMENT_TREE
+At the outset, you use ACTION_OPEN_DOCUMENT_TREE similarly to how you use

-.
-You create an Intent
+ACTION_OPEN_DOCUMENT.
+You create an Intent with ACTION_OPEN_DOCUMENT_TREE

-as the action, then pass that Intent
+as the action, then pass that Intent to startActivityForResult():

 startActivityForResult(Intent(Intent.ACTION_OPEN_DOCUMENT_TREE), REQUEST_TREE)